Laibach: International breakthrough, acceptance and wide popularity in Yugoslavia (1986–1991)

-Laibach's following release was the live album The Occupied Europe Tour 1985, featuring a choice of recordings from their concerts in Ljubljana, Hamburg and London.
+Laibach's following release was the live album The Occupied Europe Tour 1985, featuring a selection of recordings from their concerts in Ljubljana, Hamburg and London.
 In June 1986, the band held four concerts in England, the mini-tour being entitled Laibach Over America.
 During their staying in London, they recorded three songs for a John Peel session, and performed with the Michael Clark dance company in London and Manchester, in the company's play No Fire Escape from Hell.
 On 10 October 1986, the group performed in Graz, Austria, on the festival entitled Concert for the Abolishment of Fascist Trade Unions.

 Having signed for Mute Records, Laibach started recording their third studio album, Opus Dei, working with composer Slavko Avsenik Jr. The inner sleeve of the cover featured a swastika consisting of four bloodied axes designed by John Heartfield, an anti-Nazi artist.
 The record was sold secretly in some European countries, as the meaning of the cover was not recognized.
 The group achieved commercial success with the cover versions of "Live Is Life" by Opus, entitled "Life Is Life", and "One Vision" by Queen, entitled "Geburt einer Nation" ("Birth of a Nation"), which would mark the direction of their future releases.
 The track "How the West Was Won" was also well-received by the audience.
 The usage of the name Opus Dei caused the Catholic institution of the same name to sue the group, but the case was eventually decided in favor of Laibach.
 Following the album release, the group embarked on the United States of Europe Tour, during which they stated at a press conference in France that their influences are Tito, Toto, and Tati.
 On 7 April 1987, they recorded three more songs for a John Peel session.
 During May, they once again performed in Clark's company No Fire Escape from Hell play, in Brighton and Leicester.
 On 28 July, they presented the work of Neue Slowenische Kunst at the London International Festival of Theatre.
 With Clark's company they performed in Los Angeles, holding three performances in September 1987.
 In the United States they were invited to a reception hosted by the British ambassador.
 They appeared on the reception wearing their uniforms, and the actor Walter Gotell (known for his role of General Gogol in James Bond film series), who was also present on the reception, saw this as a provocation.
 In Yugoslavia, the play was performed at the Belgrade International Theatre Festival, however, performance by Laibach and Tito's speeches were omitted.
 In September 1987, the band also performed in Hamburg's Deutsches Schauspielhaus production of Macbeth, for which they also wrote the music.
 The music from the play would be released two years later on the album Macbeth.